tbonejones/Assignment1-3420/UseCase1.md

 ### Title:
-Query for Full List of Packages and Corresponding License Information
+Query for Software Package License and Vulnerabilities Information
 ### Primary Actor:
 Manager
 ### Goal in Context:
-The Manager is able to determine License and vulnerability information from provided project information
+The Manager is able to determine License and vulnerability information from a provided Software Package
 ### Stakeholders:
-Manager: to receive clear and relevant project information<br/>
+Manager: to receive clear and relevant Software Package information<br/>
-Developer: to provide relevant file/package level information
+Developer: to provide relevant Software Package information
 ### Preconditions:
-Relevant file/package information in the OSS Licensing and Vulnerabilities Database
+Relevant Software Package information is in the OSS Licensing and Vulnerabilities Database
 ### Main Success Scenario:
-Manager receives accurate license and vulnerability information for the requested project packages
+Manager receives accurate license and vulnerability information for the requested Software Package
 ### Failed End Conditions:
-Manager receives inaccurate or invalid license and vulnerability information for the requested Software Packages
+Manager receives inaccurate or invalid license and vulnerability information for the requested Software Package, or a system error that provides no results
 ### Trigger:
-Manager identifies project information to which license and vulnerability information is provided
+Manager submits a Software Package License and Vulnerabilities Query, which triggers the Query for Software Package License and Vulnerabilities Information process